loopccoew/Buffer_2.0/Team 3 - Clothing Store/README.md

 We have enlisted various categories according to which a customer can choose and buy products.
   Features :
-  > Displaying categories of products
+  > Displaying categories of products,
-  > Choosing a product
+  >  Choosing a product,
-  > Adding it to cart
+  >  Adding it to cart,
-  > Option for removal of a product from cart before billing
+  >  Option for removal of a product from cart before billing,
-  > Billing (with GST)
+  >  Billing (with GST),
   >  Exit